tinkerbell/roadmap/design/20230313_tink_worker_failure_reason.md

 When an action exits with a non-zero exit code, Tink Worker will arrange to read the reason and message provided by the action image and transmit them, with the action result, to Tink Server.
 Tink Server will update the action state, reason and message.
 Providing the reason and message on the action status will ensure the controller populates the `Succeeded` condition as detailed in the Tink CRD Refactor proposal.

 ![Reason propagation](https://raw.githubusercontent.com/tinkerbell/roadmap/7e4e769305edf5c5679a406ebf0564eb754fe57a/design/images/tink_worker_failure_reasons/reason_propagation.png)

+The files will be mounted with `0666` permissions granting read write access to everyone.
+This ensures images launched with a different UID will still be able to write a reason and message.

+The implementation behind the reason and message files will be transparent to the action maintainer.
+For example, the file may be backed by unix domain sockets or a host text file.